pereira-renan/pereira-renan/README.md

 # Hey there 👋

-My name is Renan Pereira but my friends also call me Duke!
+My name is Renan Pereira!
 I'm a fullstack developer currently working for Jalasoft.

 <br />